sveinbjornt/searchfs/README.md

 $ time searchfs "something"
 0,01s user 33,15s system 32% cpu 1:33,59 total
 ```
-### /usr/bin/find
+### find
 ```shell
 $ time find / -name "*something*"
 9,53s user 67,64s system 49% cpu 2:37,39 total
 ```

 Although I have yet to test this properly, `searchfs` is probably *much* faster than `find` on hard disk drives, which have higher seek times.
+It is also very fast indeed on file systems with a small number of files.

 ## History